edgexfoundry/edgex-docs/docs_src/microservices/device/sdk/SDK-Go-API.md

 `GetSecretProvider() interfaces.SecretProvider`

-This API returns the SecretProvider used to get/save secrets
+This API returns the SecretProvider used to get/save the service secrets.
+See [Secret Provider API](../../../../security/Ch-SecretProviderApi/) section for more details.

 #### Stop